smiotti/Bamazon/README.md

    [Example: Product Selection](Screen_caps/ProductSelect.GIF)

  Next enter the number of units you would like to purchase and hit click the Enter key.
-The app will process your order if there is enough product iventory, and provide you with a Total Cost for the order.
+The app will process your order if there is enough product iventory, and provide you with a Total Cost for the order, as well as update the remaining inventory.

    [Example: Order Process with availalbe inventory](Screen_caps/ProductOrder.GIF)